va-gog/Weather/README.md

+# A SwiftUI Weather App with Location Access, Secure Authentication, and Persistent Favorites
 1. When the user opens the application, a request is made for access to their current location.
    If the user grants permission, the authentication screen is displayed.
 If the user denies permission, a screen with a button appears, prompting them to go to the app settings to enable location access.